Malcolm Smith (American football): 2011 season

 Smith was selected by the Seattle Seahawks in the seventh round (242nd overall) of the 2011 NFL draft.
-Smith was the 30th linebacker drafted in 2011 and reunited with Seattle Seahawks' head coach Pete Carroll.
-Carroll was Smith's head coach at USC from 2007–2009.
+He was the 30th linebacker drafted in 2011 and was reunited with head coach Pete Carroll.
+Carroll was Smith's head coach at USC from 2007 to 2009.

 On July 28, 2011, the Seahawks signed Smith to a four-year, $2.08 million contract that includes a signing bonus of $45,900.
 Throughout training camp, Smith competed to be a backup outside linebacker against K. J. Wright, Matt McCoy, and David Vobora.
 Head coach Pete Carroll named Smith the backup weakside linebacker to start the regular season, behind Leroy Hill.

 He made his professional regular season debut in the Seattle Seahawks' season-opener against the San Francisco 49ers and made two combined tackles in their 33–17 loss.
 Smith made his first career regular season tackle on Ted Ginn Jr. and stopped him for a ten-yard loss during a punt return in the second quarter.
 On November 13, 2011, Smith collected a season-high four solo tackles, forced a fumble, and made his first career sack during a 22–17 victory against the Baltimore Ravens.
 Smith forced a fumble by David Reed that was recovered by teammate Atari Bigby and led to a last second field goal before the end of the second quarter.
 He also sacked Ravens' quarterback Joe Flacco for an eight-yard loss in the fourth quarter.
 Smith was inactive for the last two games of the regular season (Weeks 16–17).
-He finished his rookie season in 2011 with 16 combined tackles (ten solo), a forced fumble, and a sack while appearing in 12 games with zero starts.
+He finished his rookie season in 2011 with 16 combined tackles (10 solo), a forced fumble, and a sack in 12 games and no starts.